-Residential - High Density
+Residential - Medium Density

-The intent of the high-density residential category is to allow for compact residential development.
-These developments are primarily located at the intersection of two major roads or adjacent to commercial or employment uses.
-In this District Plan, only the area located adjacent to the east of what is currently named Remington Square Apartments is designated for this land use.
-Residential development in the High Density Residential category is limited to 1-bedroom 2-story apartments.
-That is a similar use to the existing Remington Square property.
+The intent of the medium-density residential category is to reflect the development that is currently named Remington Square Apartments.
+Residential development in the Medium Density Residential category is limited to 1-bedroom, 2-story apartments to reflect the existing Remington Square property.